Opening the book on ‘News of the World’s 4K release with author Paulette Jiles

 The bonus content comes packed with great information about the process of adapting Jiles’ work, including:

-● Four behind-the-scenes featurettes (11-minutes or less each) that detail the making of the film, Greengrass’s meticulous approach, and an exploration of the real Native American tribe depicted in the film
+- Four behind-the-scenes featurettes (11 minutes or less each) that detail the making of the film, Greengrass’ meticulous approach, and an exploration of the real Native American tribe depicted in the film